UWCS/fng/README.md

 The image is built via a Github Actions workflow and packaged into GHCR, run the workflow via dispatch trigger to update.

-Arbitrary Files can be added to the host image via `system-files`.

-`/home/fng` is used as the home directory.
+## Development
+Run `builddev.sh` to build the container tag `fng:dev` Run `rundev.sh` to execute this image using Xephyr on the lab machines

+Requires Xephyr binary installed on lab machines